gnuu-de/docs/README.md

 as replacement of Perl CGI and a Job API to update configuration files or configmaps in Kubernetes.
 For that reason are service accounts created via RBAC.

+### Retirements

+#### Chat System

+http://www.gnuu.de/chat was required for the yearly association meeting.
+The PHP application (http://www.ajaxchat.org) is outdated, insecure, unstable, and for some user not comfortable.
+Should be replaced by a meeting tool.

+#### Mailing Lists (Mailman)

+In fact there are only 2 mailinglists (gnuu-talk and gnuu-admin) with a very low traffic (< 10 postings per year).
+Mailman needs more resource for maintenance as there is effort for 10 postings.
+Should be replaced by a managed community tool or a modern tool which joins chat and e-mail.

+#### Various Statistics

+##### MRTGs, Web, Mail, DNS

+Most of them are broken (http://www.gnuu.de/statistik.html) Newsreport needs a new home: standalone app for serving http based on the report data from the news storage.

+##### de-posters, Freenix

+de-posters counted the postings in de.* newsgroups per person per month (was also part of Mailman).
+Freenix is still alive (http://top1000.anthologeek.net/), uucp.gnuu.de on play 460.

+#### Mailinglist Mailman

 ### TODO's